Mobile marketing automation: Best practices for driving growth

 Mobile marketers are wasting their expertise if the majority of their time is spent on repetitive, menial tasks.
 Similarly, data scientists spend nearly 80% of their time acquiring, cleaning and organizing data.
 This is also true for marketers who don’t have access to data scientists.
 Teams who can effectively diminish this figure will have a significant advantage over their competitors.
 That’s where automated performance marketing comes in.
 In this article, we define what mobile marketing automation is, how it can be used in numerous ways for performance optimization, and share best practices for optimal results.

 What is mobile marketing automation?

-Mobile marketing automation (MMA) is software that controls and monitors actions related to a mobile marketer’s workload.
-This means MMA is designed to perform tasks that would otherwise have to be completed manually, or would be too time-consuming to perform at all.
+Mobile marketing automation automation is software that controls and monitors actions related to a mobile marketer’s workload.
+This means automation is designed to perform tasks that would otherwise have to be completed manually, or would be too time-consuming to perform at all.

 Mobile marketing automation: 4 ways it can help you optimize performance

-- Mobile channel management: MMA can be used to manage multiple channels and integrate data for best results.
-SMS, in-app messaging and push notifications are all useful communication methods that allow you to engage with your users, the best of which can be determined by A/B testing – another aspect of mobile marketing that should be autonomous.
+- Mobile channel management: Automation can be used to manage multiple channels and integrate data for best results.
+Social media channels, SMS, in-app messaging and push notifications are all useful communication methods that allow you to engage with your users, the best of which can be determined by A/B testing.
+Automation can also help you optimize your campaigns based on rules.

 - A/B testing: By segmenting users (more on this below) you can test how different types of users respond to your creative.
-Because MMA does the heavy lifting, you can spend more time analyzing which variants result in the best messaging possible for your marketing strategy.
+Because automation does the heavy lifting, you can spend more time analyzing which variants result in the best messaging possible for your marketing strategy.